fbpx

 Good to know: In Iceland it is considered good hygiene to shower naked before entering a public pool or hot spring.
 Some of the more touristy (and expensive!) hot springs have private shower stalls, but the Secret Lagoon does not.
 Just know that it is expected that you shower naked (not in a swimsuit) prior to entering the pool and it is considered rude not to do this.
 Just wanted to warn ya!

-Our recommendation: Unless you have lots of extra time (aka 2 full days for the Golden Circle), we’d recommend choosing either the Secret Lagoon or Hrunalaug Hot Spring.
+Our recommendation: Unless you have lots of extra time (aka 2 full days for the Golden Circle), we’d recommend you choose either the Secret Lagoon or Hrunalaug Hot Spring.
 They’re both very different, so continue reading to see which you’d enjoy more.

 Hunalug Hot Spring Iceland

 If you prefer your hot springs a little more on the rustic side, you are going to love Hrunalaug.
-Nestled in a picturesque valley, this small pool has a charming hut that can be used for changing.
-While Hrunalaug Hot Spring can apparently get quite crowded, there weren’t too many others at the time of our visit in the early evening hours.
+Nestled in a picturesque valley, the small pool and charming hut date back to the 1890s.

-It was cleaner and more beautiful than I was expecting, but do know that the water won’t be as pristine or clear as the nearby Secret Lagoon.
-If you’re looking for more of a resort experience, that may be more your style.
+The pool was cleaner and more beautiful than I was expecting, but do know that the water won’t be as pristine or clear as the nearby Secret Lagoon.
+If you’re looking for more of a resort experience, the latter may be more your style.

 Gluggafoss Falls Iceland